Ganong Bros.: History

 Ganong Bros.
 Limited was founded on June 5, 1873, as G. W. Ganong, Commission Merchant, Etc. James H. Ganong had convinced his brother, a teacher and aspiring physician named Gilbert Ganong, to start a grocery store with him in St. Stephen.
 They advertised their opening in the Saint Croix Courier, though the business began failing.
 They then started selling candy goods, then began manufacturing it themselves after struggling to get suppliers to do business with them.

 In 1884, the brothers' partnership was dissolved; Gilbert maintained this business, while James left to focus on the St. Croix Soap Manufacturing Company, a soap manufacturer based in the same town.

 Ganong Bros.
 Limited has been one of the Canadian chocolate industry's most important companies.
 Arthur Ganong was the first to make any sort of a wrapped chocolate bar; Ganong began selling the first chocolate bars in 1910.
 In 1920 they began using the brand name "Pal-o-Mine" for their chocolate bar.

 The company also was the first to introduce a heart-shaped box of chocolates in North America.
 The heart-shaped boxes were originally used for presents over the Christmas season before it also succeeded around Valentine's Day.

 In 1911, Ganong Bros. purchased the bankrupt White Candy Company in Saint John, New Brunswick and operated a factory there until 1931.
 In 1988, due to the rising costs of production, a plant was built in Bangkok, Thailand, due to lower labor costs and the close proximity to raw ingredients, and equipment from the St. Stephen factory was shipped there.
 The majority of the products from this factory is shipped to Canada.
 In 1990, a new factory was opened on Chocolate Drive, St. Stephen and continues to produce to this day.
 The old factory eventually became the Chocolate Museum.

 In 1997, the company acquired the manufacturing and marketing license for fruit snacks under the Sunkist brand in Canada from Sunkist as well as Lipton.

+Charlotte County's politics were always sharply divided, as Connors Brothers Limited and its employees overwhelmingly supported the Liberal Party's protectionism to keep fish from being sold to US merchants at a higher price, while Ganongs and its employees overwhelmingly supported the Conservative Party's free trade as it brought low-cost sugar by rail through Maine cheaper than from further away in Canada.